DreamPrism/CSTICheatMode/README.md

 This mod enables the cheat console and hotkeys in the game.

+More "Give" buttons and "Give & unlock" button (for blueprints) are added to the console.

 An achievements hacker can be enabled in the config file.

 ## Installation